Frostman/boston-summit-demo/README.md

 ## Getting access to WebUIs

 There are commented lines `nodePort: ...` for all interesting services in `configs/*`, so, just uncomment the ones you're interested about and put some static node port.

+## Twitter API config

+Go to https://apps.twitter.com/ and create new app and *readwrite* token and put data from it into the `configs/tweepub.yaml`.